schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

   )
 LIMIT 1
 ```

+> I was also told in a [Reddit thread on /r/postgres that there's another way to do this](https://www.reddit.com/r/PostgreSQL/comments/7gn8za/say_no_to_randos_in_your_database/dqloijb/).

 While this works and is much faster than `ORDER BY RANDOM()` for queries returning LOTS of data (thousands or tens of thousands of rows), it's very slow for queries that have very little data.